EsotericSoftware/kryo/README.md

 ![](http://n4te.com/x/4340-variableEncoding.png)

-Chunked encoding adds an additional copy of all the bytes.
-This alone may be acceptable, however when used in a reentrant serializer, the serializer needs to create an OutputChunked or InputChunked for each object.
+Chunked encoding uses an intermediary buffer so it adds one additional copy of all the bytes.
+This alone may be acceptable, however when used in a reentrant serializer, the serializer must create an OutputChunked or InputChunked for each object.
 Allocating and garbage collecting those buffers during serialization can have a negative impact on performance.

 ![](http://n4te.com/x/4338-fieldSerializer.png)